Julián Araujo: Youth

 Araujo was born in Lompoc, California, and is of Mexican descent.
 He attended Lompoc High School.
 After two years at Lompoc High School, he left home and joined Barça Residency Academy in Casa Grande, Arizona in 2017.

 In March 2017, Araujo had committed to playing college soccer at the University of California, Santa Barbara from 2018 onward.

 Club career

 LA Galaxy II

-Araujo made his professional debut in a 2–2 draw with Seattle Sounders FC 2 on 4 October 2018, coming on as an 88th-minute substitute for Nate Shultz.
+Araujo made his professional debut in a 2–2 draw with Seattle Sounders 2 on 4 October 2018, coming on as an 88th-minute substitute for Nate Shultz.

 LA Galaxy

 On 1 March 2019, LA Galaxy acquired Araujo after trading $50,000 of Targeted Allocation Money to Colorado Rapids to gain the first spot in the Waivers Order.

 Araujo made 108 total appearances with the Galaxy, scoring once in the regular season and again in the playoffs.
 He became a regular starter beginning in 2019 and finished 2021 and 2022 as the team's defender of the year.